Octopus AIM ITS

 AIM is home to a wide range of companies – young and old, profitable and unprofitable, well run and not.
 The skill of an AIM fund manager is in sorting the wheat from the chaff.
-Examples of AIM stocks in the Octopus IHT portfolio include:
+Examples of the three largest holdings (Jan 2019) in the Octopus IHT portfolio are:

-Abcam plc – one of Britain’s biggest biotech success stories and the fifth largest company on AIM, with a market capitalisation of £2.7 billion (Jun 2018).
+Abcam is one of Britain’s biggest biotech success stories and the third largest company on AIM, with a market capitalisation of £2.4 billion (October 2019) .
 Abcam is a producer, distributor and seller of high-quality protein research tools.
 It started in Cambridge in 1998 and developed from delivering a handful antibodies in an ice-bucket to local researchers, to shipping orders to over 130 countries from a catalogue of more than 100,000 products and offering multi-lingual technical support.

 Exit strategy and access to your investment

 Investments in this portfolio are for the long term.
-However, if your circumstances change, you can sell some or all of your shares, although sometimes this can take a little while.
+However, if your circumstances change, you can sell some or all of your shares, although sometimes this can take a while.
 You can arrange to take regular withdrawals from the account, which you can change or stop at any time.
 Any amount you withdraw will of course no longer be IHT free and will lose its ISA tax benefits.